 Gradually people notice the heat index is rising, and that all life on Earth is at risk, for a hoard of alien dinosaurs want to take over; until a soldier and a ex-model step in to take back planet Earth.

 When a container washes ashore the residents of a sleepy cul-de-sac are plunged into violence, terror and paranoia.
 Ring fenced by the military a single mother must overcome all the odds to save her daughter.

 Donner Pass has a well-known and macabre history - the place where George Donner and his party got stuck in the winter of 1846 and were forced to resort to cannibalism to keep from starving.
 But what if it wasn't just history?

 Seven college students, who make up of the bookish Emily; friendly bad-guy Johnny; punk girl Maddy; the token gay Ricky; gangster-rapper 'Q'; British exchange student Sylvia; and football stud Tim; are picked to travel to a private island owned by the reclusive Vincent King and his film-obsessed wife Mary Shelley to study island wildlife.
 But is isn't long when a mysterious killer begins killing the students one-by-one, and modeling them after gory murder scenes from numerous horror films.
 Are the eccentric Vincent and Mary Shelley the killers? if so, who is the mysterious fisherman lurking around the grounds of the island?
 Plus, does Emily know a lot more of what is going on then she claims to?Written by

 Last role for Tony Burton who died in 2016.
 See more »

 (at around 10 mins) During the shots of Emily talking while supposedly moving at a moderate speed on the boat, it is obvious the boat is stationary as the water directly behind her is hardly moving.
+A scene lasting a minute, surely a mistake.
 See more »

 4 of 5 people found this review helpful.